magdalenadjukic/university_library/README.md

-A Java desktop application built as a seminary project for the Software Design course.
+A Java desktop application built as a project for the Software Design course.

-The application follows a \*\*client/server architecture\*\* with socket communication and a MySQL database.
+The application follows a client-server architecture with socket communication and a MySQL database.